Baremetrics/timelord/README.md

 ### Preparation

-TimeLord uses a Slack [Outgoing WebHooks](https://slack.com/services/new/outgoing-webhook) integration for timeching the `#time` request and firing it to your TimeLord service.
+TimeLord uses a Slack [Outgoing WebHooks](https://slack.com/services/new/outgoing-webhook) integration for catching the `#e,#p,#m,or #c` request and firing it to your TimeLord service.
 You'll need to [add a new Outgoing WebHook](https://slack.com/services/new/outgoing-webhook) first so you'll have the `SLACK_TOKEN` available for the actual TimeLord deployment steps below.

 ### Deployment